index

 FAQ

 Q1.
-Can I rely only on a certificate?
-Use it with price transparency, lab verification and a trusted dealer.
+Can I rely only on a gemstone certificate?
+Use a gemstone certificate with price transparency, lab verification and a trusted dealer when choosing any gemstone certificate.

 Q2.
 Is heated sapphire okay?
 Yes for jewellery and often acceptable for astrology; avoid glass‑filled or diffusion‑treated stones.